dandi/dandi-archive/doc/design/garbage-collection-uploads-asset-blobs-2.md

 ### Orphaned AssetBlobs

-In this case, assume that the user properly completes the multipart upload flow and "finalizes" the `Upload` record such that it is now an `AssetBlob`, but they do not send a request to associate the new blob with an `Asset`.
-That `AssetBlob` record and associated S3 object will remain in the database/bucket indefinitely.
+For this case there are two scenarios - (1)  the user properly completes the multipart upload flow and "finalizes" the `Upload` record such that it is now an `AssetBlob`, but they do not send a request to associate the new blob with an `Asset`, or (2) an `Asset` is garbage collected (yet to be implemented), leaving its corresponding `AssetBlob` "orphaned".
+In both cases, the `AssetBlob` record and associated S3 object will remain in the database/bucket indefinitely.

 ## Implementation Details